Skip to content

 zsh

-npx wrangler secret put ANTHROPIC_API_KEY
+bunx wrangler secret put OPENROUTER_API_KEY

 Enter your API key when prompted.
 You can also set up OpenRouter for multi-model routing: